 Unfortunately, that is not typically the case for the Hispanic group.
 This is not racist.
 It is not hateful.
 It is simply a fact that they are a drain on the economy, they consume more than they create, they don’t contribute to the government, and the rising generation does not look to be any better.
 They rape, steal and kill at a disproportionate rate.
 They qualify for and use welfare benefits at a disproportionate rate.
 Some of them, obviously, do not fall into these categories.
 But the majority of them do.
 This is what I have seen, and research seems to confirm it.
 As a group, Hispanic immigrants are damaging America and costing Americans money.
 Because of this I believe the borders need to be sealed, illegal immigrants should be deported, government benefits should not be available to non-citizens and companies hiring illegal immigrants should be punished.

-About whyimconservativeI'm a stay-at-home mom with a college degree living in Chicago.
+About whyimconservativeI'm a stay-at-home, homeschooling mom with a Biochemistry degree living in Austin.
 I love my kids, my husband and my country.
 I want to explain why I'm conservative.

 Posted on September 22, 2011, in Illegal Immigration and tagged crime, health care costs, Hispanic immigrants, illegal immigration, immigrants, immigration, socialism, welfare.
 Bookmark the permalink.
 5 Comments.